Concepts¶

 concept ordered_cursor = regular_cursor<C> && std::three_way_comparable<C, std::strong_ordering>;¶ An ordered cursor is a regular cursor which is additionally totally ordered and may be compared using the “spaceship” operator

-.For two
+<=>.For two

-s a and b belonging to the same sequence, a <=> b should return std::strong_ordering::less if a represents a position earlier in the sequence, greater if b represents a position earlier in the sequence, and equal otherwise.
+ordered_cursors a and b belonging to the same sequence, a <=> b should return std::strong_ordering::less if a represents a position earlier in the sequence, greater if b represents a position earlier in the sequence, and equal otherwise.

 -